 For most people cervical screening won't be painful, but everybody is different.
-If you're worried it might be Yes.
-This is because HPV can stay in the body for painful for you, here are some things that might help:
+If you're worried it might Yes.
+This is because HPV can stay in the body for be painful for you, here are some things that might help:

-- At your appointment, ask the nurse to use a smaller speculum (the tool used to see the cervix) or to help you find a more comfortable position - When booking, you can ask for a female or male - You could also ask if it's possible to bring someone with you for support - Wearing a loose dress, skirt, or long top can help you feel more covered - you can keep this on during screening
+- At your appointment, ask the nurse to use a smaller speculum (the tool used to see the cervix) or to help you find a more comfortable position - Yes.
+HPV can be passed on through any form of When booking, you can ask for a female or male nurse - with you for support - Wearing a loose dress, skirt, or long top can help you feel more covered - you can keep this on during screening